Singapore is a city-state known for its cleanliness, its multiculturalism and most of all for its abilities as a place to do business.

 The Malays are native Singaporeans and have the greatest influence over the cuisine on offer.
 However, this is closely followed by two of the world’s most favourite cuisines, Chinese and Indian.

-This is a classic example of a restaurant whose menu changes with the times and is open to influences by the culture it is surrounded by.
-Originally a straight up Cantonese restaurant, it now opens up to a vast range of Chinese cuisines, as well as being influenced by outside cultures, such as Fijian.
+This is a classic example of a restaurant in Singapore whose menu changes with the times and is open to influences by the culture it is surrounded by.
+Originally a straight-up Cantonese restaurant, it now opens up to a vast range of Chinese cuisines, as well as is influenced by outside cultures, such as Fijian.

 Bam! demonstrates exactly the kind of fusion cooking that makes Singapore restaurants so highly thought of.
 This restaurant successfully combines Japanese produce made with Western techniques.
 The dishes are brightly coloured, complicated and are changed every day, meaning that regular visitors never have the same menu twice.

 Address: 38 Tras St, Singapore 078977 Phone: +65 6226 0500 Opening Hours: Tue – Sat (12–2pm, 6–10:30pm) / Sun and Mon (Closed) Service options: Dine-in